BirdeeHub/lzextras/README.md

 <!-- markdownlint-enable MD013 -->

-The default fallback for getting filetypes calls lspconfig for the list of filetypes, but you can change it.
+The default fallback for getting filetypes calls `nvim-lspconfig` for the list of filetypes, but you can change it.

 You can get the current fallback function for getting filetypes using: